MatteoWebDeveloper/googlemap-automate-map-creation/README.md

 # Generate map locations on Google map

-This program opens and connects your browser to automate manual interactions with your browser. <br/>
-It uses CSV file as data source to add customised locations on your google map.
+## Problem definition
+When you have to create and keep up to date 200+ locations on a google map, it is not a fun task.
+It's repetitive, error prone and boring.
+We were already using Google spreadsheet to keep customers business informations and location inside a Google spreadsheet.
+Because we were already maintaining the spreadsheet data, it felt like we were doing double work when updating Google map and that's why I started to build a solution to this problem.

+## Product proposition
+I created a program which opens your browser, start an interface where you instract the program what data it should use and where it should do the work on google map.
+It then start the automation process using the CSV data you provided to add your locations on google map.

 <img width="300" src="./docs/screenshot-ui-setup.png" />
 <img height="239" src="./docs/screenshot-google-map.png" />

-# Problem definition
-Maintaining 200 or more locations on a google map, it is a long and tedius work.
-I looked for a solution to automate this repetitive work.
+## Biggest hardles
+Where I faced most problems was to login to a google account.
-I tried first to use pupeteer chronium and to *launch* my chrome browser but it was not possible to login to google map.
+I tried first to use pupeteer to *launch* chronium browser and then chrome too.
+But on both cases I did not have access to Google account information:

 <img width="300" src="./docs/screenshot-user.png" />